shubham171019/xVector_assg/README.md

 # xVector_assg

-Things which we have implemented this small proj:
+Things which I have implemented this small proj:
 1) Django
 2) Database: sqlite3
 3) Ajax javascript